ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 - `clusterID` is the Zigbee cluster ID that corresponds to the SDF affordance.
 - `attributeID` is the Zigbee attribute ID that corresponds to the SDF affordance.
 - `type` is the Zigbee data type of the attribute.

+SDF properties are mapped to Zigbee cluster attributes and events are mapped to Zigbee cluster attribute reporting.

 For example, a Zigbee protocol mapping for a temperature property might look like: